lucascoelhof/CarND-Extended-Kalman-Filter-Project/README.md

 [![Self driving](http://img.youtube.com/vi/fw_6EaQePjw/0.jpg)](http://www.youtube.com/watch?v=fw_6EaQePjw)

+The red and blue points are radar and laser measurements, and the green points are the output of the Kalman filter.
+On the right, we can see the error values for the filter.
 On final time step, we can see that the error is below the error requirements.

 ## Try it yourself